Pennsylvania Court Records

 - Car accident: In Pennsylvania, auto accidents cause the most tort cases.
 When an accident occurs, it's usually because someone doesn't follow the rules of the road (breach of duty), or doesn't drive as carefully as they should.

-- Medical claim: Examples of medical complaints include dental claims, chiropractic lawsuits, and optometric claims.
+- Medical claim: Examples of medical complaints typically include dental claims, chiropractic lawsuits, and optometric claims.
 Nevertheless, the court won't accept claims made after four years in which the incident occurred.

 - Defamation: In the context of libel or slander, this refers to an insult to the integrity of a person resulting from unsubstantiated claims.
-The true extent of what a defamation claimant needs to prove will vary based on who the claimant is, and where the comment was made.
+The true extent of what a defamation claimant needs to prove may vary based on who the claimant is, and where the comment was made.

-- Product liability claim: This includes claims of environmental accidents, medicines, appliances, dangerous materials, product components, and wrongful deaths.
+- Product liability claim: This typically includes claims of environmental accidents, medicines, appliances, dangerous materials, product components, and wrongful deaths.

 What are the Differences Between Criminal Law and Tort Law in Pennsylvania?